ComposableFi/composable/code/xcvm/SPEC.md

 Note: Assuming we transfer the assets `[asset1 amount1, ..., assetN amountN]`, the bridge MUST ensure that the sequence `[mint1, ... mintN, executeProgram]` is atomically executed within a sub-transaction.
-If any error occur, the according acknowledgement byte MUST be comitted and the sub-transaction MUST be reverted.
+If any error occur, the according acknowledgement byte MUST be committed and the sub-transaction MUST be reverted.

 ### 2.2.4.
 Query